SalomePlatform/sat/doc/src/write_command.rst

 ========================================================

 The *runner* variable is an python instance of *Sat* class.
-It gives access to *runner.cfg* : the data model that is read from all configuration files of salomeTools (*.pyconf)
+It gives access to *runner.cfg* which is the data model defined from all *configuration pyconf files* of salomeTools
-For example, *runner.cfg.APPLICATION.workdir* will contain the root directory of the application on which you are working.
+For example, *runner.cfg.APPLICATION.workdir*
+contains the root directory of the current application.

 The *runner* variable gives also access to other commands of salomeTools:

 .. code-block:: python

+    # as CLI_ 'sat prepare ...'
     runner.prepare(runner.cfg.VARS.application)

 HowTo logger